shipengfei92/startupjing.github.io/_posts/opinion/2014-09-23-ctci-chapter1.md

 ---

 ## Beginning
-I have completed CTCI chapter 1 problems today.⋅⋅
+I have completed CTCI chapter 1 problems today.
 This chapter is about arrays and strings.

 ## Solutions